mattdavis0351/mongodb-labs/exercises/02_intermediate-mongo-queries.md

         {"_id": 0, "title": 1, "countries": 1})
     ```

-Would you have liked to be a part of that movie and traveled to all these countries? :earth_africa:
+Would you have liked to be a part of that movie and traveled to all those countries? :earth_africa:

 ---
 ## Group Activities